lrusso/3DObjectMaker/README.md

 1) Add object A to the plaform.
 2) Add object B to the platform.
 3) Select object B.
-4) Select any material for both objects (except 'Hollow') from the right panel.
+4) Select any material (except 'Hollow') from the right panel.
 5) Export the work as a STL file.

 ![alt fusion](https://raw.githubusercontent.com/lrusso/3DObjectMaker/master/3DObjectMakerFusion.png)